CS6620-S21/Distributed-File-Systems-Reliability/README.md

 Server, Metaloggers, multiple Chunkservers(ideally 50-60), and Client Servers using Ansible Playbooks and Terraform Plans for testing, run experiments, simulate node failures (e.g., terminating one or more VMs), verify the file system, destroy unneeded VMs, and repeat.
+Automate configuration and infra setup
+Develop Testing framework for targeted DFS
+APIs for interacting with the framework

 ## 3. Users/Personas Of The Project:
 - Admins and file system developers of projects which are either forked or a variants of the MooseFS Distributed